-The document not only represents the culmination of work in conjunction with Harborough District Council but also the views, comments and ideas you have provided us with over the last year or so.
+This is the Submission version of the Neighbourhood Plan.
+It not only represents the culmination of work in conjunction with Harborough District Council but also the views, comments and ideas you have provided us with over the last year or so.